Campus Improvement Plan

 Title I:

-Funding Sources: Software - 211 - Title I, Part A - 11.6397 - $10,000, Supplies - 211 - Title I, Part A - 11.6399 - $20,700
+Funding Sources: Software - 211 - Title I, Part A - 11.6397 - $6,000, Supplies, repair student devices, repair technology - 211 - Title I, Part A - 11.6399 - $22,000

-Strategy's Expected Result/Impact: Increase teacher toolkit of instructional strategies to increase percent of students showing growth on academic tasks.
+Strategy's Expected Result/Impact: Increase teacher toolkit of instructional strategies to increase percent of students showing growth on academic tasks

 Staff Responsible for Monitoring: Specialists, teachers and administrators

-Funding Sources: Supplies, extra duty pay, support staff, reading materials, - 199 PIC 99 - Undistributed - 11.6399; 11.6121, 23.6121; 23.6499; 13.6399 - $15,200, Trainings, supplies - 211 - Title I, Part A - 13.6239; 13.6299; 23.6239; 23.6299; 13.6329; 23.623
+Funding Sources: Supplies, extra duty pay, support staff, reading materials, - 199 PIC 99 - Undistributed - 11.6399; 11.6121, 23.6121; 23.6499; 13.6399 - $7,380, Training, supplies - 211 - Title I, Part A - 13.6239; 13.6299; 23.6239; 23.6299; 13.6329; 23.623

 Strategy 3: We will invest in professional development opportunities for staff via webinars, book studies, face to face trainings, and job-embedded professional development.
+We will purchase professional instructional resources for teachers and administrators to continue to learn best instructional practices and resources to use with students.
+We will also provide opportunities for webinars and online trainings.

 Staff Responsible for Monitoring: Specialists, counselor, administrators

-Funding Sources: Region ESC Services; Misc.
-Contract services, Other reading material - 211 - Title I, Part A - 13.6239; 13.6299; 23;6239; 23.6299; 13.6329; 23.6329 -
+Funding Sources: Substitutes, Region ESC Services; Misc.
+Contract services, Other reading material - 211 - Title I, Part A - 11.6299,13.6239; 13.6299; 23;6239; 23.6299; 13.6329; 23.6329 - $12,800

-Performance Objective 3 - CLOSING THE GAPS
+Performance Objective 3 - RELATIVE PERFORMANCE

 Goals